History of Marines in Timeline

 In 2007, the Royal Cambodian Navy created a force of 2,000 marines known as the 31st Naval Infantry Brigade.

-As of 2010, there are no plans by the Polish Army to create an active marine unit, even though the 7th Coastal Defense Brigade carries out limited-scale exercises of amphibious assaults.
+As of 2010 there were no plans by the Polish Army to create an active marine unit.
+Therefore, the 7th Brigade carries out only limited-scale exercises of amphibious assaults.

 In 2011, the UAE Marine Battalion was merged into the United Arab Emirates Presidential Guard.

-On April 1, 2014, the Sea Battalion (Seebataillon) of the German Navy was formed in Eckernförde, succeeding the Naval Protection Force.
+On April 1, 2014, the Sea Battalion (Seebataillon) was formed in Eckernförde, Germany, succeeding the Naval Protection Force.

-In 2015, the 307th Marine Infantry Regiment became subordinated to the Romanian Danube Flotilla.
+Since 2015, the 307th Marine Infantry Regiment has been subordinated to the Romanian Danube Flotilla.

 November 2016: Establishment of Sri Lanka Marine Corps

-In November 2016, the Sri Lanka Navy established its Sri Lanka Marine Corps, with training assistance from the 11th Marine Expeditionary Unit of the United States Marine Corps.
+In November 2016, the Sri Lanka Navy established its Sri Lanka Marine Corps, with training assistance from the United States Marine Corps.

-On 27 February 2017, the Sri Lanka Marine Corps became functional after the first group of members consisting of 6 officers and 158 sailors graduated from training.
+On 27 February 2017, the first group of members consisting of 6 officers and 158 sailors graduated from training.

 In 2018, a new naval infantry company, ~160-strong (Satnija mornaričko-desantnog pješaštva) was formed again as a part of the Navy Flotilla and is located in Ploče.